adam-dziedzic/adam-dziedzic.github.io/README.md

 14. Creating a custom 404 page for your GitHub Pages site
 15. Change the colors of the buttons starting from the btn-info, which is green.
 Add blud, orange, red, etc.
 16. Check Marcin Wachulski website.
-17. The main style CSS sheet is
+17. The main style CSS sheet is: `_sass/style.scss`
+17. The bacic templates for html pages are in `_layouts`.
-18. `_includes` have the html pages - how to arange stuff.
+18. `_includes` have the html pages - how to arrange stuff.
-19. `index` have the real data easily aranged.
+19. `_data/index` have the real data easily arranged, also `_data/landing.yml`.
-20.
+20. To add blog posts, go to `_posts`.
+21. CNAME file is for domain resolution between Google and GitHub.
+22. `_config.yml` contains the basic and main information/data for the website.
+23. Gemfile is important for plugins.

 ### Blog